-Measures Implementation Begins 12 μg/m3 Annual (2012)

-Transport Refrigeration Units (TRUs)

-ATCM for In-Use Diesel-Fueled Transport Refrigeration Units (TRUs) and TRU Generator

-Sets

-Transport Refrigeration Unit Regulation Part 2

-(2022 State SIP Strategy measure with commitment)

-2028 Beyond MSM

-California's emission controls for Transport Refrigeration Units (TRU) are the most stringent in the nation.
-Amended in 2022, the TRU ATCM requires that MY 2023 and newer trailer TRU, DSC TRU, railcar TRU, and TRU generator set engines meet a PM emission standard of 0.02 grams per brake horsepower-hour or lower (aligns with the United States Environmental Protection Agency Tier 4 final off-road PM emission standard for 25-50 horsepower engines).
-Beginning December 31, 2023, TRU owners shall turnover at least 15 percent of their truck TRU fleet (defined as truck TRUs operating in California) to ZE technology each year (for seven years).
-All truck TRUs operating in California shall be ZE by December 31, 2029.
-CARB has committed to increasing the stringency of TRU controls with the TRU Regulation Phase 2, which would establish zero-emission options for non-truck TRUs.
-These levels will be technology-forcing, and will take years of lead time to enable manufacturers sufficient time to develop, test, certify, and manufacture the necessary low-emission engines and components.
+Measures Implementation Begins 12 μg/m3 Annual (2012) in stringency are not feasible.
+New exhaust and evaporative emission standards need years of lead tin accelerated timeframe. ne to be implemented; it would be infeas ble to implement on a more Transport Refrigeration Units (TRUs) ATCM for In-Use Diesel-Fueled Transport Refrigeration Units (TRUs) and TRU Generator Sets ongoing MSM Transport Refrigeration Unit Regulation Part 2 (2022 State SIP Strategy measure with commitment) 2028 Beyond MSM California's emission controls for Transport Refrigeration Units (TRU) are the most stringent in the national trailer TRU, DSC TRU, railcar TRU, and TRU generator set engines meet a PM emission standard of 0 Environmental Protection Agency Tier 4 final off-road PM emission standard for 25-50 horsepower engine percent of their truck TRU fleet (defined as truck TRUs operating in California) to ZE technology each y December 31, 2029.
+CARB has committed to increasing the stringency of TRU controls with the TRU F truck TRUs.
+These levels will be technology-forcing, and will take years of lead time to enable manufact low-emission engines and components.
 Further increases in stringency are not feasible.
-New emission standards and zero-emission requirements for TRUs are dependent on technological developments, and require years of lead time to be developed, certified, manufactured, and implemented; a more accelerated timeline is infeasible.

-In-Use Emission Control Measures for Primarily Federally and Internationally Regulated Sources

-In-Use Railroad Control Measures

-Statewide Rail Yard Agreement for California Rail Yards (Railroad MOU)

-In-Use Locomotive Regulation (2022 State SIP Strategy measure, adopted April 2023)

-U.S. EPA has the sole authority to establish emissions standards for locomotives.
-California's in-use emission reduction measures for locomotives are the most stringent in the nation.
-The 2005, Statewide Rail Yard Agreement for California Rail Yards, a Memorandum of Understanding (MOU) with the Class I Railroads to increase the use of idle control devices, lowered locomotive idle times to 15 minutes, and opened a collaboration to produce Health Risk Assessments on 18 major railyards in the state was completed in 2015.
-Adopted in April 2023, the In-Use Locomotive Regulation accelerates the adoption of advanced, cleaner technologies for locomotive operations, including zero-emission technologies.
-The regulatory elements include:
+New emission technological developments, and require years of lead time to be developed, certified, manufactured, a 0.02 grams per brake horsepower-hour of ines).
+Beginning December 31, 2023, TF year (for seven years).
+All truck TRUs op Regulation Phase 2, which would establis sturers sufficient time to develop, test, cen standards and zero-emission requirement and implemented; a more accelerated time I lower (aligns with the United States RU owners shall turnover at least 15 erating in California shall be ZE by th zero-emission options for non- tify, and manufacture the necessary ints for TRUs are dependent on In-Use Emission Control Measures for Primarily Federally and Interna tionally Regulated Sources In-Use Railroad Control Measures Statewide Rail Yard Agreement for California Rail Yards (Railroad MOU) ongoing MSM In-Use Locomotive Regulation 2024 MSM (2022 State SIP Strategy measure, adopted April 2023)

-- Starting in 2024: Spending Account - Locomotive operators would be required to fund their own trust account based on the emissions created by their locomotive operations in California.
-The dirtier the locomotive, the more funds must be set aside.
-Spending Account funds would be used to fund turnover to cleaner locomotives, rail equipment, and/or related infrastructure. - · Starting in 2024: Idling Limit - All locomotives with automatic shutoff devices (AESS) would not be permitted to idle longer than 30 minutes, unless for an exempt reason.
-Exemptions closely align with those described by U.S. EPA., and would be granted for reasons like maintaining air brake pressure or to perform maintenance. - Starting in 2030: In-Use Operational Requirements - Only locomotives less than 23 years old would be able to be used in California.
+those described by U.S. EPA., and would be granted for reasons like maintaining air brake pressure or to perform maintenance.
+Starting in 2030: In-Use Operational Requirements Only locomotives less than 23 years old would be able to be used in California.
 Switchers, industrial, and passenger locomotives with original engine build dates of 2030 or newer would be required to operate in a ZE configuration in California.
 Freight line haul locomotives with original engine build dates of 2035 and newer would be required to operate in a ZE configuration in California.